Alina Zhang: Acting

 Zhang made her onscreen debut in the television series Wo Zhu Chen Fu.

 Her breakthrough came in the 2010 fantasy adventure series The Myth, based on the 2005 Hong Kong film of the same title.
 It acquired very high viewership ratings, and raised Zhang's profile.
 She then starred in the business romance drama War and Beauty.

 In 2013, Zhang starred in family comedy drama Baby.

 In 2014, Zhang earned increased recognition in period romance drama Always Love You.
 The same year she starred in acclaimed legal drama Divorce Lawyers.

 In 2013, Zhang starred in modern romance drama Dare to Love.

 In 2016, Zhang starred in fantasy epic drama Ice Fantasy as the Fire Princess, Yan Da.

 In 2017, Zhang starred in family drama Weekend Parents.
 The same year she was nominated at the Huading Awards for Best Supporting Actress with her performance in Little Husband.

-In 2018, she starred in adventure drama The Tomb of Sea.
+In 2018, she starred in adventure drama television series The Tomb of Sea.